yudhanjaya/yudhanjaya.github.io/_notes/2024-02-Low-power-writing.md

 - A 24-inch, 1080p monitor
 - An AYN Odin Pro: a roughly $250 Android-based handheld gaming console
 - A Womier SK-71 keyboard; wireless, with stock switches (Outemu Whites, pre-lubed)
-- An $40 dock, a charger, and some USB-C and HDMI cables.
+- An $40 Ugreen dock/adapter, a charger, and some USB-C and HDMI cables.

+Putting it all together requires plugging in some wires.
+Odin to dock via USB-C. Monitor to dock via HDMI.
+A charger providing USB power to the dock.
+That's about it.

 ### A gaming console for writing